-One way to test this out for yourself is to try their three-day free trial.
-After all, a three-day free trial should give you plenty of time to see whether you want to proceed for their Orange or Blue package plan.
+One way to test this out for yourself is to try their seven-day free trial.
+After all, a 7-day free trial should give you plenty of time to see whether you want to proceed for their Orange or Blue package plan.

 Sling’s interface also shows thumbnail images of shows and on-demand content.
 In addition, you can choose your favorite shows and will make up one of the categories in your grid for easier access.

-After using Sling’s three-day free trial and decide you want to stop using their service, here are the steps to take to cancel your subscription:
+After using Sling’s 7-day free trial and decide you want to stop using their service, here are the steps to take to cancel your subscription:

-Step 1: Log in to your Sling account
+1: Log in to your Sling account @www.sling.com

-Step 4: You’ll be prompted with a message box asking you your reason for canceling.
+4: You’ll be prompted with a message box asking you your reason for cancelling.

 Can I Subscribe to Sling’s Free Trial More than Once?

-Sling’s 3-day free trial is a one-time service offer.
+Sling’s 7-day free trial is a one-time service offer.
 After you’ve used your free trial, you won’t be able to have access to any more free trials.